 - It must be signed by the drawer.

-- The sum contained in the order must be certain.
+- The sum contained in the order must be certain sum.

 - The order must be to pay money only.

-- Drawer, drawee and payee must be certain.
+- Three parties (drawer, drawee and payee) must be certain.

 - It is always drawn upon a specified banker.